3 Websites Moved From DreamHost to Hetzner in 45 Minutes With AI

 When Bernie said DreamHost's pricing reflects the cost of "infrastructure, performance, and support" — that's true.
 That's exactly what you're paying for.

-The problem is that support used to be the differentiator.
+The problem is that support is no longer a differentiator.
 When migrating a server meant spending a weekend reading documentation and hoping you didn't brick something, paying a premium for a host with solid human support made sense.
 You were buying expertise and a safety net.

-Now the safety net is in your terminal.
+Now the safety net is Claude.
 It doesn't take a vacation, it doesn't have a ticket queue, and it already knows what to do when something breaks.

 I'm not saying human support has zero value.
 For a true beginner, it still does.
 But for anyone with moderate technical comfort and a willingness to read output carefully — the value equation has shifted.
-The thing DreamHost was charging a premium for is increasingly available for free, inline, as you work.
+The thing DreamHost was charging a premium for is now available for a $20 a month Claude subscription.

 That's not a knock on DreamHost specifically.
 It's a structural problem for every hosting company that's been competing on support and hand-holding rather than raw specs and price.